tothaval/FlatShareCC_MVVM/README.md

 current features:

--add flat setup to ui, switch back to flat management ui -show room setup ui, switch back to flat management ui
+-create new flat, setup flat with address, area, roomcount, return to flat overview

+-a new flat can have several rooms, if combined area of rooms exceeds flat area, an error is raised

 !!! data will not be saved nor loaded in the current build !!!